 Excessive high frequencies are often accompanied with a faster beat caused by a higher playback speed of the record.
 A frequency spectrum analyser provides the frequency distribution and the tonal key.
 Often is not the key it has been composed in.

 If I can find the original key, (which is often half a tone lower, sometimes more) I reduce the speed and often the result is sufficient.
-If a piece appears still too fast (too uncomfortable for dancing), the tempo can be reduced to up to ten percent without loosing sound quality and remaining in the same key.
+If a piece appears still too fast (too uncomfortable for dancing), the tempo can be reduced to up to ten percent without losing sound quality and remaining in the same key.

 If I can’t make up my mind, I dance to it.

 The frequency distribution levels tell where signal strength was lost during recording or distorted through mechanical wear of the record’s material.
 Going through the recording, I gently amplify or dampen sections individually, always checking the consequence.

 Lastly, the most tedious work, the removal of the noticeable crackles and clicks.
 They have to be taken out one by one.
 Small clicks I just cut out, larger ones I copy over by an identical good section in front or past it.

 Sections with crackles I reduce first with a low pass filter.
 If this is not enough or the section is too long or badly damaged, I look for the same section somewhere else in the piece (luckily many Tango pieces are repetitive) and bingo.

 I have also started utilising the significantly increased dynamic range of digital recording (the range between the quietest and loudest sound capable of being recorded).
 Not only do I emphasise the beat but also increase the sound level at specific sections where and when appropriate.

 How long does it take to dust a piece?

 An easy peasy piece about half an hour.
 This would include a general adjustment of the playback volume to about .5 to 1 dB below the maximum, or whatever I find appropriate for the kind of music and adding a length of silence at the start (half a sec) and end time (about 5 sec).